denskiz/react-weather-app/README.md

 # React Weather App

-Gives current weather information in your area.
+Shows current weather information in your area.

 ## Technologies used